Target branch

 master) when creating a new project.

-Netlify Create uses the working branch to run your site in in the container.
+Netlify Create uses the working branch to run your site in the container.
 This is the branch that content editors work with.

 This branch name defaults to